All Products

 Document Center

-Container Service for Kubernetes:Deploy a PyTorch model as an inference service
+Container Service for Kubernetes:Deploy a PyTorch model inference service

-PyTorch is a deep learning framework that can be used to train models.
-This topic describes how to use the NVIDIA Triton inference server or TorchServe to deploy a PyTorch model as an inference service.
+PyTorch is a deep learning framework that you can use to train models.
+This topic describes how to deploy a PyTorch model as an inference service using the NVIDIA Triton inference server or TorchServe.

 Prerequisites

-A Bert model trained by using PyTorch 1.16 is used.
-Convert the model to TorchScript, save the model in the triton directory of a persistent volume (PV), and then use the NVIDIA Triton inference server to deploy the model.
+This method uses a BERT model trained with PyTorch 1.16.
+You convert the model to TorchScript, store it in the triton directory of a PVC, and then deploy it using the NVIDIA Triton inference server.

 └── chnsenticorp # The name of the model.